bagder/http3-explained/en/h3-altsvc.md

 I run the same service on THIS HOST using THIS PROTOCOL on THIS PORT"*.
 See details in [RFC 7838](https://tools.ietf.org/html/rfc7838).

-A client that receives such an Alt-svc response is then adviced to, if it supports and wants to, connect to that given other host in parallel in the background - using the specified protocol - and if it successful switch its operations over to that instead of the initial connection.
+A client that receives such an Alt-svc response is then advised to, if it supports and wants to, connect to that given other host in parallel in the background - using the specified protocol - and if it successful switch its operations over to that instead of the initial connection.